A. Y. (Gus) Noojin III, BS ChE ’69Chair of Advisory Council

 Dr. Shaw served as chairman and a director of Distributed Energy Systems Corp (DESC)/ Proton Energy Systems (PRTN) from its inception in 1996 to 2007, as chairman and director of Evergreen Solar, Inc. (ESLR) from its inception in 1994 through 2005, and as a director of NanoPhase Technologies, Inc. (NANX).
 He has served on numerous other corporate boards during his venture capital career.

-- Originator and co-PI for NREL’s ocean energy research program, and currently serving as the research leader, strategist, and spokesperson, 2008 - Present
+- Originator and co-PI for NREL’s ocean energy research program, and has served as its research leader, strategist, and spokesperson, 2008 - 2018

 - Received an Honorary Doctor of Engineering from University of Glasgow, July 2009

 - NREL Research Fellow, National Wind Technology Center, 2008

 - Received the Pioneer Award from the World Renewable Energy Network at the World Renewable Energy Congress VIII, 2004